 Grades are assigned on a standard 10 point scale:

 I do not use +/- grading scale.
 As this is a graduate class, the lowest passing grade is a C.

 Classroom tasks are weighted using the following scale:

-You must pass both projects and homework, and exams separately to pass the class.
+You must pass both mini projects and exams separately to pass the class.
 Specifically, if you get less than 60% on your projects and homework or less than 60% on your exams, you will not pass the course.

 I may curve final grades at the end of the semester.
 However, I will never curve individual assignments or exams.
 If I curve and how much I curve is at my discretion.

 Pretty simple.
 Follow them and we’ll be great friends!